 - Someone may have hinted at your bad breath

-- If you're suffering from severe dry mouth then you're very likely to be suffering from halitosis as well
+- If you're suffering from dry mouth then you're very likely to have halitosis as well

 Luckily, there's a simple solution for many of you who are suffering from halitosis: straighten your smile!
-Straightening your smile can actually fix your bad breath by making it easier to clean your teeth and gums.
-When you straighten your teeth you gather less plaque and tartar on your teeth.
+Straightening your teeth fixes your bad breath by making it easier to clean your teeth and gums.
+When you straighten your teeth you gather less plaque and tartar.
 This can reduce, or even eliminate, your bad breath problem.
-So stop buying TicTacs and Listerine and save up for clear aligners or braces instead!
+Stop buying TicTacs and swishing with Listerine and start saving up for clear aligners or braces instead!

 (6) Protect your bite

-- Dental restorations, such as fillings and crowns, start to fail
+- Your dental restorations, such as fillings and crowns, start to fail

-- Your front teeth chip, crack, and become worn down
+- The front teeth chip, crack and become worn down

-- Your back teeth become flat and lose their chewing efficiency
+- The back teeth become flat and their chewing efficiency diminishes

 AND THE FINAL REASON TO STRAIGHTEN YOUR SMILE ...